marle3003/mokapi/docs/javascript-api/mokapi-http/httpresponse.md

+---
+title: Javascript API: Response
+description: Response object contains response data from an HTTP request
+---
 # Response

-Response object contains response data from a HTTP request from functions in the module mokapi/http.
+Response object contains response data from an HTTP request from functions in the module mokapi/http.

 | Name       | Type     | Description                                                           |